sensepost/mana/Readme.md

 _Hardware_

-You'll need a wifi card that supports master mode.
+You'll need a wifi card that supports "access point"/"master" mode.
 You can check whether it does by running:
     iw list
 You want to see "AP" in the output.
 Something like:
 ```